Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Cross-Exchange Activity

-In addition, we have to take into account that cross-market asset flows, $f^s_t$, and price differences, $\delta^s_t$, are jointly determined, giving rise to a simultaneity problem.
+We have to take into account that cross-exchange net flows and price differences are jointly determined, giving rise to a simultaneity problem.
 On the one hand, arbitrage activity is expected to increase with higher price differences (in excess of arbitrage bounds).
 On the other hand, price differences should decrease in response to arbitrage trades as arbitrageurs enforce adjustments towards the law of one price.
-To overcome the resulting inconsistency of estimates in a regression of $f^s_t$ on $\delta^s_t$, we use the estimated arbitrage bounds and, alternatively, their components as instruments for price differences.
-Arbitrage bounds satisfy the two necessary conditions for the validity as an instrument.
-First, we find a positive correlation between price differences and arbitrage bounds after netting out the effects of other exogenous variables (see Table~\ref{tab:motivating_regression}).
-Second, the only role arbitrage bounds play in influencing cross-market flows is through their effect on the endogenous price differences.
+We, therefore, instrument the price differences by the estimated arbitrage bounds (columns (2) and (4)) and, alternatively, by their respective components, i.e., the spot volatility, median settlement latency, and variance of realized latencies (columns (1) and (3)).
+These variables satisfy the two necessary conditions for the validity of an instrument.
+First, we find a positive correlation between price differences and arbitrage bounds after controlling for other exogenous variables (see Table~\ref{tab:motivating_regression}).
+Second, the only role arbitrage bounds play in influencing cross-exchange flows is through their effect on endogenous price differences.